giaongo/form-builder/README.md

 A self-hosted form builder built with [Next.js](https://nextjs.org/) and [C1 by Thesys](https://thesys.dev/).
 Describe the form you need in natural language and the app instantly generates the UI spec automatically.

+This project uses signed JSON Web Tokens (JWT) stored in an HTTP-only cookie for admin authentication.
 I have covered the architecture, data flow, system prompt and how everything works behind the scenes in this [blog post](https://dev.to/anmolbaranwal/i-built-a-self-hosted-google-forms-alternative-and-made-it-open-source-4f11).

 To use the application: